 10 Clues that we are still dealing with past heartbreaks:

 - You still think of your ex—often

 - You talk about your ex—often

-- All of your relationships have very similar Red Flags
+- All your relationships have similar Red Flags

 - You compare your current relationship to your past relationship(s)

-- You don't feel like you will ever find successful lasting love
+- You do not feel like you will ever find successful lasting love

 - You still get emotional when you talk about your ex and/or see them

 - The second a problem occurs in a relationship you are ready to run away